z331281772/mcphub/README.md

 # MCP Hub

-A hub server for mcp servers.
+A hub server for MCP servers.

 ## Installation